NevskyWeeb/HOTEL-ILHAVO-PROJECT/README.md

 - [ ] Multi-language Support
     - [ ] Portuguese
     - [ ] English
+- [ ] Functional Log-In and Sign-In button
 - [ ] Present it to the company

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).